 The exterior of the annex features a combination of black oxide concrete and copper on the eastern façade, large windows for views to the beautiful gum-trees to the north and white precast concrete to the west.

 Following an initial announcement in 2016, the University has finalised its agreement with Integrated Clinical Oncology Network (ICON) and Queensland-based Cornerstone Building Developments (CBD) to develop an Integrated Cancer Care Facility on campus.

 ICON Integrated Cancer Centres bring together medical oncology, haematology, radiation oncology and pharmacy to deliver a true end-to-end service for patients.
 Integrated centres deliver all aspects of a patient’s cancer treatment at the one site, from diagnosis to making a patient’s chemotherapy, providing onsite pharmacy support and giving treatment for radiation and/or chemotherapy.

 The Radiation Oncology Centre will increase the availability of radiation and medical oncology services in the ACT and surrounding region, while also providing significant training and research opportunities for some of the University's staff and students.

 The facility will enable students to undertake clinical placements in a range of disciplines, including nursing, diagnostic pathology, and pharmacy degrees.

 Academic staff and research students will be able to collaborate on service provision and undertake research activities across different areas, including medical oncology, radiation oncology and chemotherapy.

-The three-level building will be constructed and owned by CBD and will include two levels for Icon’s operations, and additional tenancy and speciality suites.
-The University will also be a tenant and include provision of a student-led clinic and research into allied health treatments, complementary to Icon’s treatment.
+The three-level building will be constructed and owned by CBD and will include two levels for ICON’s operations, and additional tenancy and specialty suites.
+The University will also be a tenant and include provision of a student-led clinic and research into allied health treatments, complementary to ICON’s treatment services.